Five 5-Minute Team Building Activities to Better Engage Your Teams

 Team building activities help employees become comfortable with each other.
 It helps them build a relationship so they can communicate better.
 This inadvertently helps increase their productivity, synergy, and overall efficiency.

-Team-building activities can work as an alternate to other, conventional employee engagement methods, such as a Costco or TJMaxx credit card (financial benefits).
+Team-building activities can work as an alternative to other, conventional employee engagement methods, such as a Costco or TJMaxx credit card (financial benefits).

-For the activity, select one of the employees as the captain and blindfold them.
+It’s a simple activity, just select one of the employees as the captain and blindfold them.
 Sit them down in a circle on a chair and put the ‘treasure’ under their chair.

 Get the rest of the team to run around in that circle and then randomly point at any of the ‘pirates’.
 They will try to capture the treasure as silently as possible.

 If the captain can identify the direction the pirate is coming from, then the pirate is eliminated.
 If the pirate can get the treasure without the captain noticing it, they switch positions.

 This activity is purely fun-oriented and filled with laughter.
 It’s important to put professionalism aside, come out of your comfort zone, and enjoy for a bit.

 This activity is designed to promote creative thinking, increase communication, and help employees learn more about each other.

 To do this activity properly, gather your team members around a table.
 Place a pile of pennies or a roll of toilet paper in the middle of the table.

 Ask each team member to take as many pennies or squares of toilet paper they think they’ll need for the activity.
 Don’t tell them why they need it.